 Topics include: Optimization: backpropagation, stochastic gradient descent and its accelerated versions, second-order optimization methods.
 Supervised and semi-supervised machine learning: under-fitting and over-fitting, regularization, cross-validation, data augmentation.
 Neural network architecture: activation functions and their properties, layer patterns.
 Training neural networks: data preprocessing, weight initialization, gradient flow, batch normalization, regularization, practical aspects of GPU computing and distributed training.
 Hyper-parameter optimization, model ensembles, model compression.
 Transfer learning and fine-tuning.
 Spatial data modeling: convolutional networks and their recent versions, visualizing their internal data representations, susceptibility to adversarial examples.
 Sequence data modeling: recurrent networks, LSTMs, GRUs, and their convolutional alternatives, attention.
 Recursive data modeling: recursive neural networks.
 Natural language processing: word embedding and its visualization, neural machine translation, speech recognition and synthesis.
 Unsupervised machine learning: autoencoders, graphical models, adversarial networks and their Nash equilibria.
 Deep reinforcement learning.
 Use of neural networks for designing and training other neural networks: neural architecture search, meta-learning.
 Hybrid computing combining advantages of neural networks and conventional computers.
 Use of deep learning for causal inference and counterfactual predictions.
 Privacy and ethical issues related to artificial intelligence.

 Selected applications: econometric estimation of causal effects, solutions to game-theoretic models, economic time-series modeling, sentiment analysis, patient health outcome prediction, low-cost disease diagnosis, overcoming sensory loss with deep-learning technologies.
-The course will include a first introduction to Python and to deep learning software libraries TensorFlow, Keras, and Sonnet (and to some extent PyTorch/Torch, Theano, and Caffe2/Caffe).
+The course will include a first introduction to Python and to deep learning software frameworks TensorFlow, Keras, and Sonnet (and to some extent PyTorch/Torch, Theano, and Caffe2/Caffe).
 The precise selection of topics for the course will be adjusted based on the students' interests.

 Topics in Asset Pricing